 Since 1995, a Concealed Handgun License holder has been able to carry a concealed handgun on a university campus in a public or private driveway, street, sidewalk or walkway, parking lot, parking garage, or other parking area.

 Senate Bill 11 passed by the 84th Texas Legislature permits a concealed handgun license holder to carry a concealed handgun anywhere on campus, including in buildings, except where already prohibited by state or federal law, or the new university rules associated with changes in the law.

-This law came into effect on August 1, 2016 for universities and four-year colleges.
-For Tyler Junior College and other community colleges, the law took effect August 1, 2017.
+This law came into effect on August 1, 2016, for universities and four-year colleges.
+For TJC and other community colleges, the law took effect on August 1, 2017.

 House Bill 910 (Open Carry) does not permit open carry on a university campus.